kimchi-project/kimchi/docs/API.md

     * icon: A URI to a PNG image representing this template
     * os_distro: The operating system distribution
     * os_version: The version of the operating system distribution
-    * cpus: The number of CPUs assigned to the VM
     * memory: The amount of memory assigned to the VM in the unit of MB
     * cdrom: A volume name or URI to an ISO image
     * storagepool: URI of the storagepool where template allocates vm storage.